frojo/sandbox/src/_collections/projects/luigi.md

 tags: "project"
 ---

-[click here](/files/luigi.gba) to download the game. this is a Gameboy Advanced ROM so you need an emulator to play it
+[click here](/files/luigi.gba) to download the game.

-you can play it [with this!](https://gba.nicholas-vancise.dev/) or also [this](https://mgba.io/)
+this is a Gameboy Advanced ROM so you need an emulator to play it. you can play it [with this!](https://gba.nicholas-vancise.dev/) or also [this](https://mgba.io/)

+it's very not finished, expect a weird little thing